 10. The Contractor shall be solely responsible for all additional costs involved in paying retainage to the subcontractors prior to total project completion.

 (g) Good Cause Exception.
-If the Contractor has “good cause” to delay or withhold a subcontractor’s progress payment, the Contractor shall notify the Department and the subcontractor in writing within seven calendar days after receiving payment from the Department.
+If the Contractor has “good cause” to delay or withhold a subcontractor’s progress payment, the Contractor shall notify the subcontractor and Engineer in writing within seven calendar days after receiving payment from the Department.
 The notification shall specify the amount being withheld and provide adequate justification for withholding the payment.
 The notice shall also clearly state what conditions the subcontractor must meet to receive payment.
 “Good cause” shall include but not be limited to the failure of the subcontractor to make timely submission of required paperwork.

+(h) Monthly Reporting.
+For CDOT projects, by the 15th of each month, the Contractor shall record all payments to subcontractors by completing an audit in the B2GNow System.
+If the contractor has good cause for delay as described in subsection (g), the Contractor shall include the justification in its monthly audit.
+Once the prime enters a payment to a subcontractor or supplier, the subcontractor or supplier will receive a notice to confirm payment.
+The subcontractor or supplier shall have fifteen days from the notice to confirm payment or report an issue.
+If a subcontractor or supplier is also a payor, the subcontractor or supplier shall also report all prompt payment to its subcontractors.
+If the subcontractor or supplier does not report a prompt payment issue within fifteen days from the Contractor’s monthly reporting, the subcontractor waives CDOT’s assistance in resolving the prompt payment issue and the monthly audit will be closed.
+This provision should not be construed to limit the subcontractor’s contractual remedies.

 REVISION OF SECTION 109